Do I need to send documents as part of my application?

 Applicants must provide certified photocopies of GCSE, AS and A Level certificates/statements of results produced by an examining board to support their application.
 For information on applying to CAO as a GCE applicant read the CAO Handbook here and the following guide

 Applicants are advised to supply their supporting documents to CAO as soon as possible.
 In respect of examinations already taken, evidence should be posted to CAO within 10 days of registering with CAO.
-Evidence of the results of examinations which are being taken in the current year must be sent to CAO as soon as they are available to the applicant and must be with CAO at least 10 days prior to the issue of an offer round.
+Evidence of the results of examinations which are being taken in the current year must be sent to CAO as soon as they are available to the applicant and must be with CAO a minimum of 12 days before the relevant offer round.

-We expect to collect the results of summer 2022 A and AS level British and Northern Ireland examinations electronically from examining authorities in August.
+We expect to collect the results of summer 2023 ‘A’ and ‘AS’ level British and Northern Ireland examinations electronically from examining authorities in August.
 In order to do this, we must have your correct examination board, centre and candidate number.
 When the exam results are released in August, we will send an email to all applicants.
-Applicants will then need to login to their online application to ensure that all GCSE, A and AS examination results are on file in CAO.
+Applicants will then need to login to their online application to ensure that all ‘GCSE’, ‘A’ and ‘AS’ examination results are on file in CAO.
 Certified photocopies of any certified examination results not appearing on your application should be posted to CAO without delay.

 Mature applicants are advised to supply evidence of any qualifications that they mention in their online application.
 For more information please read pages 10 and 11 of the CAO Handbook.
 You will also find more information in the Mature Applicant section of the CAO website here.
 If you have questions about the personal statement or referees you can contact the Mature Student Officer or the Admissions Officer of the HEIs that you are applying to for more information.